Religion in Japan

 While the modern Japanese constitution expressly calls for a separation of church and state, it hasn’t always been this way.
 In fact, twice over the last 150 years, Shinto was the favored religion and the government used all of its influence to support it.

 During the Meiji Restoration (1868), the emperor was made sovereign leader of Japan, and power that had been spread out among the shoguns was consolidated in the Imperial House.
 Shinto was favored over Buddhism for two reasons.
-First, according to Shinto, the members of the imperial family were direct descendents of the kami who had formed Japan.
+First, according to Shinto, the members of the Imperial Family were direct descendants of the kami who had formed Japan.
 The second reason was more practical: many of the Buddhist temples were regional power bases that relied upon the shoguns for patronage.
 Relegating Buddhism to a minor religion with no official support would have a weakening effect on the shoguns, while the government could use Shinto shrines to strengthen its power base.

 Indeed, Buddhism was actively suppressed.
 Temples were closed, priests were harassed, and priceless art was either destroyed or sold.
 The collections of Japanese art at the Museum of Fine Arts, Boston and the Freer Gallery in Washington, DC, were just two of the indirect beneficiaries of this policy.